“Mr. Malmquist, I’m Inspector Melynchuk. I believe you’ve already met Sergeant Fink and Algernon.”

 “I was telling the truth and am still telling the truth.
 Inspector Melynchuk believes me.”

 “He just playing you, man.
 Don’t you know that’s what all cops do?
 You were bullshittin’ us big time.”

 “You sure was.
 They said you once a had a chip in you but you somehow got it removed, so they put a new one in you in Chicago.
 You ain’t getting out of New Gary again no more, that’s for sure.”

-“That’s the last thing I want to do.
+“Nor do I want him to.
+Anyway, leaving Gary is the last thing on my mind.
 You know what happened to me, don’t you?”

-“I got shot in the head as I tried to cross over.
+“I got shot in the head as I tried to cross over, all because of you.
 In Chicago, they thought my wound was a botched attempt to remove my chip.
 That’s why they put the new one in me.”
 Malmquist stared hard at Leroy.
 “I swear you’re bullshitting me, too.
 You’re also serving as the American Ambassador in Chinese Rome but you denied it when I met you there.”